(Photo by Searchlight Pictures / courtesy Everett Collection. A COMPLETE UNKNOWN)

 Get ready for a Fresh new sound with tonight’s headliner: Rotten Tomatoes’ best music biopics ever!

 Music has been a crucial component of the movies since the beginning, back even when they were supposedly ‘silent.’
 So naturally we started making movies about those makers of melodies.
 And actors love playing them: They get to show off an expanded range of talent, and so many musicians’ lives are filled with drama and passion.
-As the term implies, the biopics on this list are all based on real people across an expanse of styles: rock (Sid & Nancy, Control), country (Coal Miner’s Daughter, Walk the Line), hip-hop (Straight Outta Compton), pop (Selena, Love & Mercy), classical (Amadeus), and beyond.
+As the term implies, the biopics on this list are all based on real people across an expanse of styles: rock (A Complete Unknown, Control), country (Coal Miner’s Daughter, Walk the Line), hip-hop (Straight Outta Compton), pop (Selena, Love & Mercy), classical (Amadeus), and beyond.
 The only exception we made was for 8 Mile: Though the names were changed, the fact that the main character – a Marshall Mathers stand-in – was played by the original Marshall Mathers demanded its inclusion.
-After that, every movie with a Fresh rating is sorted by Adjusted Tomatometer to give us the definitive ranking of the best movies made about musicians.

 #1